david-grs/david-grs.github.io/_posts/2018-05-26-hype-development-suspicious-engineering.md

   * *isarray* &mdash; 4 times
   * *number-is-nan* &mdash; once

-Curious about the code behind those, I glanced a their github.
+Curious about the code behind those, I glanced at their github.
 This is `path-exists`:
 {% highlight js %}
 const fs = require('fs');